SRHgroup/design_TCR_HDRTs/README.md

 ### Clone the repository:

-Open the terminal and clone the repository
+Open the terminal and move to the location where you want the program to be `cd /path/to/folder` Then clone the repository using the following command:

 ```
 git clone https://github.com/SRHgroup/design_TCR_HDRTs.git
 cd design_TCR_HDRTs